shamblernaut/Sublime-Track-File/README.md

 ## Usage

 1. Open Sublime Text
+2. Open a new file where you want the tracked content to appear
-2. Press `Ctrl+Shift+T` (Windows/Linux) or use the command palette to select "Track File: Start Tracking"
+3. Press `Ctrl+Shift+T` (Windows/Linux) or use the command palette to select "Track File: Start Tracking"
-3. Enter the path to the file you want to track
+4. Enter the path to the file you want to track
-4. The plugin will start monitoring the file and insert any new content at your cursor position
+5. Any new content added to the tracked file will appear at your cursor position
-5. To stop tracking, use the command palette and select "Track File: Stop Tracking"
+6. To stop tracking, use the command palette and select "Track File: Stop Tracking"

 ## Settings